One-shot decoupling: One-Shot State Merging

 \section{One-Shot State Merging}

-As an example application of the decoupling theorem and its converse we discuss \emph{One-Shot Quantum State Merging}.
-Roughly speaking, a \emph{Quantum State Merging Protocol} for two parties, Alice and Bob, allows Alice to faithfully transfer a quantum system $A$ to Bob using only minimal resources (such as entanglement or communication).
-Furthermore, Bob may already possess a quantum system $B$ correlated to $A$, allowing Alice to reduce the amount of information that she has to send to Bob.
-The term \emph{one-shot} refers to the fact that the protocol may be employed to send \emph{single} systems.
-(This is in contrast to the \emph{asymptotic iid scenario}, where the task is to send many independent systems with identically distributed states.)
+As an example application of the decoupling theorem and its converse we discuss one-shot quantum state merging.
+This is a two-party task: its goal is to transfer the information contained in a quantum system, $A$, initially held by one party, Alice, to the other party, Bob.
+This should be achieved with only limited resources (such as entanglement or communication).
+It is taken into account that Bob may have access to a quantum system, $B$, correlated to $A$, which may be used to minimize the use of resources.
+The term one-shot is used to emphasize that the task is considered in the general one-shot scenario.
+As explained in the discussion section, the asymptotic iid results, where many independent copies of a given state are transferred, can be recovered as a special case.

 The notion of quantum state merging has been introduced in~\cite{HoOpWi05Nat,HoOpWi07CMP} and a protocol has been proposed that achieves the task in the asymptotic iid scenario.
-The strictly more general one-shot setup we consider here was first analyzed in~\cite{diploma-berta} and the results appeared in~\cite{min-max-entropy}.
+The more general one-shot setup we consider here was first analyzed in~\cite{diploma-berta} and preliminary results appeared in~\cite{min-max-entropy}.

 We start giving a formal definition of quantum state merging~\cite{HoOpWi05Nat,HoOpWi07CMP,diploma-berta}.
 Let $\rho_{A B}$ be the joint initial state of Alice and Bob's systems.
 We can view this state as part of a larger pure state $\rho_{ABE}$ that includes a reference system $E$.
-In this picture faithful state transfer means that Alice can send the $A$-part of $\rho_{ABE}$ to Bob's side without altering the joint state.
-We consider the particular setting proposed in~\cite{HoOpWi05Nat} where classical communication between Alice and Bob is free, but no quantum communication is possible.
+In this picture state merging means that Alice can send the $A$-part of $\rho_{ABE}$ to Bob's side without altering the joint state.
+We consider the particular setting proposed in~\cite{HoOpWi05Nat} where classical communication from Alice to Bob is free, but no quantum communication is possible.
 Furthermore, Alice and Bob have access to a source of entanglement and their goal is to minimize the number of entangled bits consumed during the protocol (or maximize the number of entangled bits that can be generated).